patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 ## Detecting a Win

-Figuring out whether or not a player's most recent move leads to a win or not is the hardest part of this program, no matter what implementation language is used.
-(However, I didn't try Prolog _yet_ on this problem.)
+Figuring out whether or not a player's most recent move leads to a win is the hardest part of this program, no matter what implementation language is used.
+(However, I didn't try Prolog _yet_ for this.)
 Let's analyze the problem.

 First, what do we know?
 The player with a number (`1` or `2`) just picked a column (between `0` and `5` in our 6x7 grid).
-A stone was set it the bottom-most empty field of that column.
+A stone was set in the bottom-most empty field of that column.
 The actual row where the stone landed in is unknown.
 However, this information can be found out: it is the top-most row of the chosen column holding the player's stone value.
 All the fields above must be empty.